-Currently, the production facilities are designed for a daily sugarcane crushing capacity of 8,000 TCD (approx.).
-To take advantage of the increasing cane production, the Company is considering augmenting its production capacity in due course to 10,000 TCD in two phases which will be completed within a period of three years.
-In the first phase it proposes to increase its capacity to 9,000 TCD which will be operative from season 2022-23.
+Previously, the production facilities were designed for a daily sugarcane crushing capacity of 8,000 TCD (approx.).
+To take advantage of the increasing cane production, the Company in first phase has increased its production capacity upto 9,000 TCD, which was operative from SS 2022-23.
+The Company is also considering to increase its production capacity upto 10,000 TCD in next phase.